RosterElf Logo

 What are the hidden costs of manual HR processes?

-Hidden costs include staff time spent on paperwork and filing, duplicate data entry across systems, delayed onboarding reducing new hire productivity, compliance failures from missing or incomplete records, inability to find documents when needed, security risks from physical file storage, and manager time spent on administrative tasks instead of team leadership.
+Hidden costs include staff time spent on paperwork and filing, duplicate data entry across systems, delayed onboarding reducing new-hire productivity, compliance failures from missing or incomplete records, inability to find documents when needed, security risks from physical file storage, and manager time spent on administrative tasks instead of team leadership.
+Digital HR systems remove most of this waste.

 How much time do manual HR processes typically waste?

 Studies suggest HR teams spend 40-60% of their time on administrative tasks that could be automated.
-For a business spending $80,000 annually on HR staff, that represents $32,000-48,000 in potentially recoverable time.
-Even small businesses without dedicated HR staff lose significant manager time to manual processes.
+For a business spending $80,000 annually on HR staff, that represents an estimated $32,000-48,000 in potentially recoverable time.
+Even small businesses without dedicated HR staff lose significant manager time to manual processes and duplicate data entry.

 Under Fair Work requirements, employers must keep employee details, employment contracts, pay records, hours worked, leave taken, superannuation contributions, tax declarations, and termination details.
-Records must be accurate, legible, in English, and retained for 7 years.
-Penalties for record-keeping failures can reach $16,500 per breach.
+Records must be accurate, legible, in English, and retained for seven years.
+Our guide on what belongs in an employee HR file covers the full list.

 How do manual processes create compliance risk?